raisulconnects/TaskPilot/README.md

 - **Modern UI/UX** - Beautiful, responsive design built with Tailwind CSS
 - **Interactive Alerts** - User-friendly notifications using SweetAlert2
-- **Real-time Updates** - Dynamic task status updates and real-time data synchronization
+- **Real-time Updates with Socket.IO** - Live task status updates and instant notifications without page refresh.
+Admins can push tasks in real-time, and employees receive instant updates.
+When employees mark tasks as complete, admins see the changes immediately in their dashboard

 ## 🛠 Tech Stack